 Are there any dietary changes that can help combat dry skin in winter?

-Foods made from natural food ingredients are best suited to support skin and coat health.
 Consider switching to a food that is rich in healthy animal protein and fresh ingredients like raw dog food.
-The additional moisture in raw diets can also help to keep your dog and their skin hydrated.

 Should I adjust my home's humidity to help with my dog's dry skin?

-Yes, using a humidifier in your home can help maintain proper moisture levels in the air, which can benefit your dog's skin during the dry winter months.
+Yes, using a humidifier in your home can help maintain proper moisture levels in the air, which can benefit your dog's skin during the dry winter months and prevent a skin disorder from developing.

 When should I seek veterinary advice for my dog's dry skin?

-If your dog's dry skin persists, worsens, or is accompanied by excessive itching, redness, or sores, consult with your veterinarian immediately.
+If your canine's dry skin persists, worsens, or is accompanied by excessive itching, redness, or sores, consult with your veterinarian immediately.